• Skip to main content

 Note: There should be a space after sfc.

-3. Patiently wait for Windows 10 to scan your computer for System File Errors and fix them.
+4. Patiently wait for Windows to scan the computer for System File Errors and fix them.

 It may take anywhere from 10 to 20 minutes for the full system scan to be completed.
 Once the SFC scan is completed it will come up with one of the following results.